estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D42 - April 24, 2018
+Not a super productive day, but I did figure out a segue thing that had been bugging me. #100DaysOfCode #Swift #iOS

 ### R2D41 - April 23, 2018
 A little deeper dive into custom subviews with Xib files, and spent some time with unwind segues. #100DaysOfCode #Swift #iOS